 A Wrinkle in Time, published in 1962 and winner of the 1963 Newbery Medal, has been on many schools' required reading lists and library booklists since its release.
 Personally, I missed reading this in grade school—fortunately, I picked it up as an adult and was taken with this timeless story of intrigue and adventure through time and space.
-I’m glad I read it because now I'm ready for release of the A Wrinkle in Time movie adaptation on March 9.
+I’m glad I read it because now I'm ready to watch the A Wrinkle in Time movie adaptation.
 Now's the time for you to read, or reread, A Wrinkle in Time and to check out some of these readalikes.

 The Magician's Nephew: A wonderful story that happens before the Lion, the Witch, and the Wardrobe, and part of the Chronicles of Narnia Series.
 Digory’s uncle, a magician, creates mysterious and magical rings that when put on make the wearer vanish into thin air.